 Let’s check for XXE then:

-And here’s the DTD being fetched from our remote server:
+cPanel triggers a request to fetch the DTD from our remote server:

 Whilst scratching our heads, trying to exploit the previous XXE, we have found out that the XML file contained many “key” attributes which were displayed back to the user.
 So, could it be possible that we have found a stored XSS vulnerability?
 The xml file is a very large file, so we will only post here the relevant snippet.
-Also it’s important to note that the payload needs to be html encoded as to not break the XML structure:
+Also it’s important to note that we encoded the payload to maintain the XML structure:

 <item key="data"> <hashref memory_address="0x2ec3690"> <item key="<script>alert(1)</script>">&x;</item> <item key=" … done."></item> <item key=" … “[_1]” complete (but with errors)."></item> <item key=" … “[_1]” complete."></item>